 Back in the days when the Brigham System was new on the market, the company also produced non-filter pipes.
 This makes good business sense to me, as there would have been a good portion of the company’s customer base that preferred traditional unfiltered pipes to the “new-fangled” System.

-According to Mike Brigham, these non-filter pipes came to be known, and stamped, as “Canuck” pipes, fitted with black anodized aluminum tenons or aluminum screw inserts (similar to Grabow, Kaywoodie, etc).
-Production of Canuck pipes ended sometime in the 60s.
+According to Mike Brigham, these non-filter pipes came to be known, and stamped, as “Canuck” pipes, fitted with black anodized aluminum tenons or vulcanite tenons with aluminum screw-shaped stingers.
+Production of Canuck pipes had ended by about 1960.
+These pics are of two Canuck pipes from Mike Brigham’s collection.
+Note both the similarities and the differences between these pipes and the two I acquired above.

 Mike Brigham was good enough to compare the pics I sent to several Canuck pipes in his personal collection and sent the following info, which I’ve edited for clarity: